mbuczko/cerber-oauth2-provider/README.md

 ## Changelog

+- `v2.0.0` : internal API reworked. roles are represented by keywords now (instead of strings).
 - `v1.1.0` : `wrap-authorized` handler no longer wraps response in `wrap-restful-format` middleware, so response is not returned as json now. from now on, it' up to developer what format response will be transformed to.

 [arch]: #architecture